okd-project/okd-web/docs/project/upgrade-notes/from-4-15/fcos-to-scos-migration.md

 ### Moving from FCOS to SCOS for existing clusters

 When you perform an upgrade from 4.15 to 4.16 your node operating system will transition from FCOS to SCOS automatically.

 ### When might I see issues moving from node OS FCOS to SCOS?

-In the vast majority of cases, you should be able to move between FCOS and SCOS without issue (as this kind of checkout/rebase is a deliberate usecase of the underlying ostree system).
+In the vast majority of cases, you should be able to move between FCOS and SCOS without issue (as this kind of checkout/rebase is a usecase of the underlying `ostree` system).

 Where you may encounter issue is if you have (probably inadvertanly) made use of features from system components that rely on newer package or kernel version that is present in Fedora but isn't present in CoreOS Stream.